rachaelkalicun/evercooked_blog/source/blog/buttermilk-marinated-roast-chicken.html.md

 Roast chicken is one of my go-to comfort meals.
 It’s satisfying, easy, and really nostalgic.
 In this version, simply give the marinade time to work, roast the chicken, and let it rest before carving.
 It’s the kind of dish that feels special and is consistently good without demanding much from you.

 Want to make this a full British Sunday roast?
-I usually serve it with <a href="/blog/yorkshire-pudding" title="Yorkshire pudding recipe from Evercooked">homemade Yorkshire pudding</a>, which adds the perfect golden, crispy complement to the chicken.
+Serve it with <a href="/blog/yorkshire-pudding" title="Yorkshire pudding recipe from Evercooked">homemade Yorkshire pudding</a>, which adds the perfect golden, crispy complement to the chicken.

 If you want to stretch the chicken even further, save the bones and make soup.
 Here’s one of my favorite ways to use the leftovers: [Italian Chicken Soup with Orzo and Tomato](/blog/italian-chicken-soup).